Jenzer Motorsport - A team of slow but confident progress

 Period of crisis and revival

-In 2013 Jenzer Motorsport began to struggle and until the 2017 Jenzer Motorsport drivers were unable to score a race win.
+In 2013 Jenzer Motorsport began to struggle and until the 2017 Jenzer Motorsport pilots were unable to score a race win.
 In 2013 and 2014 the team finished 7th in the standings while in the following two seasons was 6th in the standings.
 In 2016, for the first time in four years, one of the drivers finished in Top 10.

 It was the Indian racer Arjun Maini who finished 10th in the Championship.
 Maini also was the one who ended winless streak for the team after taking a victory in the 2017 season-opening race at Catalunya Circuit.
 In the same round, Alessio Lorandi finished 3rd what was an announcement for the good season.